hansemannn/facebook-live-ios/README.md

 * Run the project on your iOS device!
 By default, it will only start a live-stream to your private audience ("Only me")

 ## License
-Apache 2.0 - Try it out, modify it, use it!
+MIT - Try it out, modify it, use it!

 ## Author
 Hans Knöchel ([@hansemannnn](https://twitter.com/hansemannnn))